schollz/raw/README.md

 # raw

-random audio workstation.
+random audio workstation. wip. projected finish: april 15.

-like a [daw](https://en.wikipedia.org/wiki/Digital_audio_workstation) but most everything is stochastic drawn from a probability distribution you can specify.
+supposed to be like a [daw](https://en.wikipedia.org/wiki/Digital_audio_workstation) but most everything is stochastic drawn from a probability distribution.

 ## requirements

-requires [`sox`](https://sourceforge.net/projects/sox/) which you can download or (on Linux) install with `apt get sox`.
+requires `sox` which [you can download](https://sourceforge.net/projects/sox/) (or Linux: `apt get sox`).

 you'll also need SuperCollider+plugins: